Jollerprutt/proxmox-node/README.md

 | Floating Rules | ☑ Enabled || *Check*
 | Firewall 'Auto' Rule Order | pfB_Pass/Match/Block/Reject\All other Rules\(Default Format) || *Leave Default*
 | Firewall 'Auto' Rule Suffix | `auto rule`
-| Kill States | ☑ Enable
+| Kill States | `☑` Enable

 ### 8.3 Configure DNSBL
 Because we have multiple internal interfaces, we are using a Qotom Mini PC Q500G6-S05 with 6x Gigabit NICs, you would want to protect them with DNSBL, so you will need to pay attention to the ‘Permit Firewall Rules’ section.
 First, place a checkmark in the ‘Enable’ box of `Permit Firewall Rules`.
 Then, select the various interfaces (to the right, in a box) by holding down the ‘Ctrl’ key and left-click selecting the interfaces you choose to protect with pfBlockerNG.
-Note, don’t forget to Click the `Save DNSBL settings’ at the bottom of the page.
+Note, don’t forget to Click the `Save DNSBL settings` at the bottom of the page.

 Also if your pfSense OS has plenty of memory enable, 3Gb or more, use TLD.
 Normally, DNSBL (and other DNS blackhole software) block the domains specified in the feeds and that’s that.
 What TLD does differently is it will block the domain specified in addition to all of a domain’s subdomains.
 As a result, a instrusive domain can’t circumvent the blacklist by creating a random subdomain name such as abcd1234.zuckermine.com (if zuckermine.com was in a DNSBL feed).
 If you have the RAM enable it.